Last summer, my garage door keypad broke, and it was such a pain in the…

 One cool feature of the Genie GK-R\Overhead Door OKP-BX openers is that you can set up a temporary code.
 This allows you to let visitors or maintenance workers in while you’re away.

-The code will automatically disappear when you open the door with your primary PIN.
+The code automatically disappears when you open the door with your primary PIN.

 Color Options